THOU, THE GREAT, ETERNAL GOD

-Music: Gilead (Toronto), composer unknown, in the Methodist Hymn and Tune Book (Toronto, Canada: Methodist Book and Publishing House, 1894), number 59.
+Music: Gilead (Toronto), composer unknown, in the Methodist Hymn and Tune Book (Toronto, Canada: Methodist Book and Publishing House, 1894), number 59 (MIDI, score).
 Alternate tune:

-If you know the composer, or when the music was written
+If you know the composer, or when the music was written, would you send us an e-mail?
+Thanks!

 Thou, the great, eternal God,